 Net metering is earning bill credits for excess solar energy exported from your solar panels to the utility grid.
 With net metering, many homeowners can significantly reduce their utility bills, and some even pay off their monthly charges altogether.
 Many electric utility companies support net metering, but some do not – so be sure to check with yours when planning and budgeting for your grid-tied solar system.

 Solar newbies may not know about grid outages and the potential to take down your grid-tied solar system.
-In short, systems can not remain on during grid outages so that electrical workers are protected from any unaccounted-for surges as they work to correct the outage.
+In short, systems can not remain on during grid outages.
+This is to protect utility electrical workers from any unaccounted-for surges as they work to repair the outage.
 This helps owners of grid-tied solar systems avoid “anti-islanding” infractions.
-There are ways to manage your power to power necessary appliances like refrigerators and air-conditioning in times of emergency.
-Ask your service provider how you can arrange your grid-tied solar system, so you’re prepared for anything.
+There are ways to keep necessary appliances like refrigerators and air conditioners powered up during grid outages, including having a backup generator ready to go or by adding battery backup to your grid-tied system.

 How Grid-Tied Solar Systems Work Over a Year